 Problem statements for mechanical problems.
 Solution with approximative displacement functions, Ritz method.
 Fundamentals of the finite element method.
 Fundamentals of matrix analysis and application for computation of structures.
 Equations of the Euler-Bernoulli beam model.
 Equations of the Timoshenko beam model.
 Models of bar structures: equations of truss, grid, planar and spatial frame models.
 Differential equations of the classical plate theory.
 Differential equations of the Mindlin plate theory.
 Analytical solution methods for the equations of plate problems, application of the finite element method.
 Differential equations of discs in the states of plane stress and plane strain.
-Analytical solutions of discs problems, application of the finite element method.
-Derivation of shell models, shell elements of the finite element method.
+Analytical solutions of the classical models, shell elements of the finite element method.
 (4 credits)